qazimariaanees/Customer-Lifetime-Value-Prediction-Model/README.md

 ---

 ## 🚀 Overview
-This project provides a **visual and interactive dashboard** built with Streamlit (or any web-based framework).
+This project provides a **visual and interactive dashboard** built with Streamlit.
 It enables businesses to:
 - Upload and analyze raw transaction data.
 - Identify customers who underperformed vs. model predictions (🔴 red dots).
+- Segment customers using RFM metrics and ML predictions.
 - Download target customer segments for marketing campaigns.

 ---